Schwenger/House-Of-Tweets/tools/PoliticianPhotoMiner/workflow.md

 This file tries to document what each file is supposed to do.

 Intermediate results (roughly 60 MiB) are stored in Ben's archives.
+So instead of running `crawl-*.py`, please contact me, to go easy on their websites.

 ### First crawling: `crawl-roots.json`